 After I picked up my lunch, I read more words on the ground.
 But these three words caused me to think.
 The first parking space had, “Pause,” right in front of a red car.
 The second one, “Listen,” was in an empty space.
 The last one I saw, “Reflect,” glowed in the sun.

 “Be still or stop your fighting and know God.”
-These phrases remind us that if we want to know God, we need to disengage with our busyness and let stillness rest over our minds and hearts.
+These phrases remind us that if we want to know God, we need to disengage with our busyness and pause and rest in our minds and hearts.
 Perhaps listening to one less song or skipping one more video game can allow us to know God better.
 It is in the pausing, listening and reflecting that we grow a little deeper in knowing God.

 I am going to challenge myself to stop wrestling and fighting with the busyness of my life and get to know God in the stillness.
 I am going to pause, listen and reflect on the beauty, the creativity and the love that God has for us.